TehDrunkSailor/Float-API-Tools/README.md

 # Float-API-Tools
-A number of subroutines for working with the Float API in VBA.
+A number of subroutines and functions for working with the Float API in VBA.

 The official API documentation is here: https://developer.float.com/index.html